AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 >[!IMPORTANT]
 >
 >The best practice is to use the same lookback windows and attribution model in both Adobe Advertising and [!DNL Analytics].
-Work with your [!DNL Adobe] account team as necessary to identify the current settings and to keep the configurations in sync.
+Work with your Adobe Account Team as necessary to identify the current settings and to keep the configurations in sync.

 These same concepts apply to any other like channels that use different lookback windows or attribution models.